 Owning a bike comes with a bunch of benefits.
 It can be your main method of transportation, a fun weekend activity or even your main exercise.
-As simple a bicycle can be, it still needs regular maintenance and care.
-That will include proper storage when the bike is not in use and especially during off-season.
+As simple as a bicycle can be, it still needs regular maintenance and care.
+That will include proper storage when the bike is not in use and especially during the off-season.

 We will review some bike storage ideas that may just be the solution for you!

 Table of Contents

 How to store a bike outside

 Many people don’t have the space in their homes, nor have a garage available, to keep their bikes safe and dry.
 Although not the ideal way to store a bike, you may have no choice but to keep it somewhere in the open on your property.
 So, if you will be storing your bicycle outside, you will need to first and foremost consider the elements.
 Your bike’s exposure to moisture, extreme temperature swings, etc., will hurt its overall longevity and reliability.

 Along with battling the weather conditions, you will also sadly need to consider the possibility of theft.
 There are a few things you can do when storing your bike outside to reduce the negative effects of the weather and promote safety for your bike.

 Having a tent for your bike is a good starting point.
 It has a lot of benefits, such as the fact that it’s very affordable, durable and you can easily move it from one place to another.
 It will do the job of protecting your bicycle from the weather and hiding it from prying eyes.

 - Bicycle sheds and outside storage boxes

 If you have a bit of space in your garden, investing in a dedicated external storage or bicycle shed is worth every penny.
 Having such for your bike will protect it well from any harsh weather conditions, but also provide more security keeping it out of sight.
 Make sure you place the storage or bike shed, if possible of course, in a way that it’s not visible from the main road or simply somewhere it will not attract attention.